Edarth002/Edarth002/README.md

 *   🖥️  See my portfolio at [Arthuronyeanusi.com](http://arthur-onyeanusi.vercel.app)
 *   ✉️  You can contact me at [arthuronyeanusi@gmail.com](mailto:arthuronyeanusi@gmail.com)
 *   🚀  I'm currently working on [taskFlow](https://github.com/Edarth002/TaskFlow)
-*   🧠  I'm learning to Build Web Applications.
+*   🧠  I'm building Web Applications.
 *   🤝  I'm open to collaborating on Interesting projects on JavaScript, Java and Python
 *   ⚡  My super power is breaking down complex applications for end users to understand